Daethyra/Splunk-DVWA/README.md

 Part 3:

 - [ ] Compose the virtual pentesting environment
-  - [ ] Is everything working properly?
 - [ ] Check Splunk Receiver dashboard for forwarder connections
 - [ ] Create Alerts for all monitored data

 - [ ] Follow the Cyber Kill Chain framework